 There are no well-controlled clinical studies evaluating the safety and efficacy with dosing more frequently than every 12 hours.
 As a guideline, the total daily oxycodone dose usually can be increased by 25% to 50% of the current dose, each time an increase is clinically indicated.

 If unacceptable opioid-related adverse reactions are observed, the subsequent dosages may be reduced.
 Adjust the dosage to obtain an appropriate balance between management of pain and opioid-related adverse reactions.

-Discontinuation of XTAMPZA ER
+Safe Reduction or Discontinuation of XTAMPZA ER

 Administration of XTAMPZA ER

 Instruct patients to always take XTAMPZA ER capsules with food and with approximately the same amount of food in order to ensure consistent plasma levels are achieved [see Dosage and Administration (2.1), Clinical Pharmacology (12.3)].

 For patients who have difficulty swallowing, XTAMPZA ER can also be taken by sprinkling the capsule contents on soft foods or sprinkling the contents into a cup and then administering directly into the mouth or through a gastrostomy or nasogastric feeding tube.
 Patients who are unable to swallow a capsule should be instructed to: